 I usually took pleasure in cooking, one of the few feminine activities that I allowed myself, gently whittling away at the carrots and onions until all came together in savory unison.
 Today, every time I touched a knife, my stomach burned and my muscles tightened.

 Each stroke of the knife hit too hard, beating out a rhythm that sounded like, "You.
 Are.
 A. Beast.
 He.
 Hates.
 And.
 Fears.
 You."
 I looked toward him, hiding in his overstuffed recliner, and shook my head.
 Why couldn't he face me?
 At least tell me that you want me gone.

 "I thought you cared about your knives, Helen."

 "Keep chopping like that, you're going to ruin the edge."

 "I thought that's what you were into, taking the edge off."
 I plunked down the knife and walked over to him.
-"Always with your tapes and your television and your sleeping pills.
+"Always with your television and your tapes and your triple-power sleeping pills.
 Don't you want to face anything?"

 I should have said, 'Please, look at me!'
 A real Helen would have, if she existed.
 Instead, he only had Fiona, peddling lies like concealer.